calblueprint/dccentralkitchen/docs/shared/overview.md

   - This website!
 See the [homepage](/#editing-this-site) for details.
 - [(Outdated) backend server](https://github.com/calblueprint/dccentralkitchen-backend)
   - CURRENTLY UNUSED.
 Contains outdated code to work with push notifications; if necessary, the code should be moved to the `dccentralkitchen-node` repo and refactored for updated usage.

+## Design

+Go to the [design prototypes page](../design) (linked in the navbar) to see the Figma project, as well as various resources.

 ## Known Issues